Avinash-Bgsrak/AirlineBookingSystem/README.md

 How to open project in NetBeans ?
 Step 1: Go to file menu then import project from ZIP.
-Step 2: Import the AirLineSys_DB_Backup.sql in your Mysql.
+Step 2: Import the AirLineSys_DB_Backup.sql in your System database.
+Step 3.Add JAR Files which is in repository.
+Note : Be sure add the both jar files before going for step 4.
-Step 3: Now run the program in Netbean.
+Step 4: Now run the program in Netbean.
-Step 4: A user login page will open use below user id and passward as defaut.
+Step 5: A user login page will open use below user id and passward as defaut.
    User: avi Password: 1234
 Step 5: Now you can access the AirlineBookingSystem.